 Dr. Shaffer’s proudest accomplishment was the establishment of the annual Shaffer Fellowship offering promising young doctors a year of personal training in the diagnosis and treatment of glaucoma.
 More than 40 Shaffer Fellows received this very personalized training.

 With his two partners H. Dunbar Hoskins Jr., MD, and John Hetherington, Jr., MD (1930 – 2020), Dr. Shaffer founded the Glaucoma Research Foundation in 1978, which continues his legacy of helping those with glaucoma through education and the funding of research to find better therapies and ultimately a cure for glaucoma.

-Learn more about our founder -- Read the book online: 'Robert N. Shaffer, MD at 90, An Oral History and Memoir'.
+To learn more about our founder, Dr. Robert N. Shaffer, read his memoir online: ‘Robert N. Shaffer, MD at 90, An Oral History and Memoir’.

 We will mail Gleams anywhere in the United States and Canada, but we do not mail internationally.
 Please sign up for the email edition if you live outside of the US or Canada.